varabyte/kobweb/README.md

 </body>
 ```

-There's no hard and fast rule, but in general, when writing html / css by hand, stylesheets are often preferred over
+There's no hard and fast rule, but in general, when writing HTML / CSS by hand, stylesheets are often preferred over
 inline styles as it better maintains a separation of concerns.
-That is, the html should represent the content of your
+That is, the HTML should represent the content of your
-site, while the css controls the look and feel.
+site, while the CSS controls the look and feel.

 However!
-We're not writing html / css by hand.
+We're not writing HTML / CSS by hand.
 We're using Compose for Web!
 So the distinctions discussed up until now
 are less important here.

 That said, there are times when you have to use stylesheets, because without them you can't define styles for advanced